SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 Yes, just like that.
 Easy!
 You can work with custom attributes like normal attributes, no difference.
 All the good stuff you know about eloquent applies here too, whether you are updating single field, mass assigning, creating, or updating, **it just works!**

-#### `Rinvex\Attributes\Support\ValueCollection`
+#### `Facilitador\Support\Support\ValueCollection`

-**Rinvex Attributes** let you register multi-valued attributes.
+**Facilitador Attributes** let you register multi-valued attributes.
 In order to make playing with collections easier, we have included a new collection type which just extends `Illuminate\Database\Eloquent\Collection` and provide some extra functionality.
 This class let us add and remove values from the attribute.
 What it basically does is to let the user play with a collection class without having to worry about creating Value model instances.
 A bit of code will help here:

 ```php
 // This is how it works